-Your discomfort can usually be mapped to the fact that fulfilling this request would be 1) poor medical care or 2) illegal, dishonest, or against policy.
+A: Analyze why the patient’s request makes you feel uncomfortable.
+Your discomfort can usually be mapped to one of the following reasons – fulfilling the request would be poor medical care, illegal, dishonest, or against policy.

 V: View the patient in the best possible light.
 If you assume the patient knows that his or her request is “wrong,” this can compound negative feelings and complicate the interpersonal interaction further, so begin the discussion with good intent.